pluma/fynx/README.md

 Creates an asynchronous action optionally extended with the given `spec`.

 Returns a function that will pass its argument to all of its listeners in sequence and return a cancellable promise.

+If you want to use async actions in your app, make sure the global `Promise` function is available.
+If you want to use async actions in environments where this is not the case (such as node and older browsers), make sure to include a polyfill like [es6-promise](https://www.npmjs.com/package/es6-promise) before the async actions are invoked.

+Note that `React.renderToString` does not support asynchronous actions, so there is no need to use a polyfill to pre-render your app in node if all your asynchronous actions are only invoked in browser code.

 For a full documentation of this function, see [the documentation of `axn.async`](https://github.com/pluma/axn#axnasyncspecfunction).